Combined Episodes of 'Kyoko: Epic Delivery Girl (エピック！クーリエ女子)'

-With the characters and script locked down, I created a very rough 'animatic' for all four episodes, to decide on the pacing, angles and editing of each.
+With the characters and script locked down, we created a very rough 'animatic' for all four episodes, to decide on the pacing, angles and editing of each.

-This stage is crucial, as I was able to take on board feedback from the client and adjust rapidly before beginning the final animation, where making changes becomes time consuming.
+This stage is crucial, as we were able to take on board feedback from the client and adjust rapidly before beginning the final animation, where making changes becomes time consuming.

 Animatic for Episode 1

-Starting from the storyboards, I digitally painted the environments.
-As the project needed an anime aesthetic I worked to a high degree of realism, using several anime 'tropes' such as the shining rays of light to help cement them in that style.
+Starting from the storyboards, we digitally painted the environments.
+As the project needed an anime aesthetic we worked to a high degree of realism, using several anime 'tropes' such as the shining rays of light to help cement them in that style.

 Animation & Compositing

-Given that anime is very 'traditional', it was clear that I needed to use a hand-drawn approach to the animation (using a digital drawing tablet).
+Given that anime is very 'traditional', it was clear that we needed to use a hand-drawn approach to the animation (using a digital drawing tablet).

 Music and Audio Effects

-In the Animatic phase, I sourced music tracks to fit the mood and tone of each episode, and edited them to fit the episode lengths.
+In the Animatic phase, we sourced music tracks to fit the mood and tone of each episode, and edited them to fit the episode lengths.

-As each episode's animation was completed and approved, I worked with Ivey Audio to add sound effects, providing specific anime references for accuracy.
+As each episode's animation was completed and approved, we added sound effects, providing specific anime references for accuracy.

 Want Something Like This?